ItayRosen/Probus/README.md

 Probus harnesses 3 agents that:

-- [Analyst] Analyze the codebase and pick key files (e.g. entry points, third-party surface, dangerous sinks).
+- [Analyst] Analyze the codebase and pick key files for deep scanning (e.g. entry points, third-party surface, dangerous sinks).
-- [Researcher] Scan each file, dig through its chains of calls, and write raw findings.
+- [Researcher] Scan each file, dig through its chains of calls, and write raw findings (potential vulnerabilities).
-- [QA] Independently verify each finding, make sure it has a real attack vector, and write a report for every real vulnerability.
+- [QA] Independently verify each finding, make sure it has a real attack vector, and write a report.

 ## Quick start